The LawWorks Pro Bono Awards will be celebrated on Wednesday 2nd December 2020.

-- Nominees are a member of LawWorks (as of 4th October 2019); for the ‘Best contribution by a pro bono clinic’ and ‘Best new pro bono activity’ categories, a clinic registered with the LawWorks Clinics Network can also nominate or be nominated for.
-Membership of LawWorks includes the partners, associates, trainees and employees of a LawWorks member organisation.
+- Nominees are a member of LawWorks (as of 2nd October 2020); for the ‘Best contribution by a pro bono clinic’, Best Digital / Virtual Pro Bono Activity’ and ‘Best new pro bono activity’ categories, a clinic registered with the LawWorks Clinics Network can also nominate or be nominated for.
+Membership of LawWorks includes the partners, associates, trainees, and employees of a LawWorks member organisation.

 - Except for the ‘Best international pro bono award’, the legal pro bono work was for individuals and/or organisations or communities in England and Wales (please note that this is not restricted to participation in a LawWorks project or programme).
 For the 'Best international pro bono award', we do require that at least one England and Wales lawyer has been involved in the pro bono work (that might, for example, include a pro bono co-ordinator in the relevant firm).

 - Nominations should include evidence of benefit and impact(s).
 This can include:

 - A description of the pro bono activity undertaken – e.g.,